 Kissane and Jeffries are a long established rescue and Recovery Company for motorists in Stourbridge and the surrounding area.
 They are also an established MOT testing and service station for drivers in the Stourbridge area.

 In the UK, all cars which are registered for use on the road must pass a mechanical and emissions test, which is known as the MOT or Ministry Of Transport Test.
 Cars must be tested for the first time after three years, or if the vehicle has been imported, measured from the date of manufacture and every year thereafter.

 The MOT’s primary function is a road safety measure by checking all cars and other light vehicles, private buses and motorcycles meet a minimum legal standard of safety.
 However, it is important to note the MOT test is not a substitute for proper and regular servicing and maintenance of a vehicle and neither does passing the test mean your vehicle is guaranteed to remain safe and roadworthy for the next 12 months.

-You can take your car for an MOT up to a month before its ultimate renewal date and still preserve its existing date.
-If your vehicle fails the test and your vehicle still has a current MOT, the expiry date of the old MOT still stands.
-If then, you drive your car away, you wouldn't be committing the specific offence of driving a vehicle without a valid MOT.
-However, it is an offence to drive a vehicle with a known defect and to drive an un-roadworthy vehicle.
-This means that you can’t simply ignore the test result and continue to drive the car until the old MOT expires.
-In the event of an accident you may find your insurance cover is invalid.
-You could also be fined up to £2500, be banned from driving and obtain three penalty-points for driving a vehicle in a dangerous condition.
+The earliest you can take your car for its MOT is up to a month before it’s final renewal date and if you do this you can preserve the existing date – in effect giving you up to an extra month on your next MOT.
+If the vehicle fails the test and still has a valid MOT, then the expiry of the old MOT still stands and if you collect the vehicle and drive it away you won’t be committing the specific offence of driving a car without a valid MOT.
+However, if it has failed its test then it is highly likely to be an unroadworthy vehicle which is illegal to drive.
+Therefore, the test result can’t just simply be ignored until the old MOT expires.
+Furthermore, in the event of an accident you may find your insurance cover is invalid and you could be fined up to £2500, be banned from driving and obtain three penalty points.